unfoldedcircle/core-api/README.md

 handling the connections from the Remote Two, and parsing the JSON payload in the WebSocket text messages.
 However, once this is done, the required API message interactions are rather simple to handle.

-See [how to write an integration driver](./integration-api/write-integration-driver.md) for more information about how to develop an integration driver for the Remote Two.
+See [how to write an integration driver](doc/integration-driver/write-integration-driver.md) for more information about how to develop an integration driver for the Remote Two.

 #### Examples

-_TODO_
+ℹ️ _The following examples will be published shortly:_

 - API models in Rust
 - Open Source integration for Home Assistant written in Rust

+We plan to release more examples in the future.

 ## Core APIs